ctb/titus-blog/src/2014-davis-swc-training.rst

 github issue <https://github.com/ngs-docs/angus/issues/33>`__; we should have room for a dozen extra people to attend.

+NOTE: This workshop is hosted by `my new lab
+<ivory.idyll.org/blog/2014-going-to-davis.html>`__, but I am seeking
+additional support; drop me a line if you're interested in co-sponsoring the workshop.

 On January 8th, I plan to run a third day of activities.
 The three things I have tentatively planned are,